Dear New Adoptive Mom,

 I will admit that I start to squirm a little when people start to hint that God must really love them because of this ease.
 I will also admit that in some of our experiences, it has been very difficult to take God at His word and be thankful in all things.
 It is very difficult in the moment to give thanks for a child who is physically hurting you out of his own fear and pain.
 Yet, looking back there are things I can give thanks for through all of that.
 Important things that were vital to me growing as a Jesus follower.
 As hard as it was, I can look back and say that God must really love me to allow me to go through that.
 Redemption looks all the better from the bottom of the pit.

 And I will continue to tell my story.
 I will continue to counsel families looking into adoption to be careful to count the cost.
 I will continue to share the hard parts and the unlovely parts and the parts that I wish we didn't have to live through.
 I will continue to do this even if it means that someone may be scared away and say adoption isn't for them.
 If just hearing about the hard is too much, then what happens when life becomes too hard and they weren't ready for it?
-What happens to the already broken and damaged child?
+What happens to the already hurt and traumatized child?
 The truth is hard.
 Adoption is born out of loss and trauma.
 You cannot have the one without the other.
 While we all wish we could love the hurt away, that's just not how it is.

 Redemption is costly.
 It cost Jesus His life because we were broken and damaged.
 Adoption is costly.
 Hurt and pain are not easily healed.
 It takes time.
 It takes sacrifice.
 And sometimes it takes an almost inhuman ability to keep moving forward.
 But Jesus has our backs and keeps moving us forward when we think we can't possibly move ourselves.